Robert Townsend (actor): Career

 Townsend auditioned to be part of Saturday Night Lives 1980–1981 cast, but was rejected in favor of Eddie Murphy.
 In 1982, Townsend appeared as one of the main characters in the PBS series Another Page, produced by Kentucky Educational Television that taught literacy to adults through serialized stories.
 Townsend later appeared in small parts in films like A Soldier's Story (1984), directed by Norman Jewison, and after its success garnered much more substantial parts in films like The Mighty Quinn (1989) with Denzel Washington.

-In 1987, Townsend wrote, directed and produced Hollywood Shuffle, a satire based on the hardships and obstacles that black actors undergo in the film industry.
+In 1987, Townsend wrote, directed and produced Hollywood Shuffle, a satire based on the hardships and obstacles that African-American actors undergo in the film industry.
 The success of his first project helped him establish himself in the industry.
 Another of his films was The Five Heartbeats based on 1960s R&B male groups and the tribulations of the music industry.
 Townsend created and produced two television variety shows—the CableACE award–winning Robert Townsend and His Partners in Crime for HBO, and the Fox Television variety show Townsend Television (1993).
 He also created and starred in the WB Network's sitcom The Parent 'Hood which originally ran from January 1995 to July 1999.
 In 2018, Townsend also directed 2 episodes for the B.E.T.
 Series American Soul which began airing in 2019.
 The show is about Don Cornelius and Soul Train.
 Townsend was programming director at the Black Family Channel, but the network folded in 2007.
 Townsend created The Robert Townsend Foundation, a nonprofit organization whose mission is to introduce and help new unsigned filmmakers.

 Awards and other credits

 Townsend directed the 2001 TV movie, Livin' for Love: The Natalie Cole Story for which Cole won the NAACP Image Award as Outstanding Actress in a Television Movie, Mini-Series or Dramatic Special.
 Townsend also directed two television movies in 2001 and 2002 respectively, Carmen: A Hip Hopera and 10,000 Black Men Named George.
-In 2013 Townsend was nominated for an Ovation Award in the category of "Lead Actor in a Musical" for his role as Dan in the La Mirada Theatre for the Performing Arts production of Next to Normal.
+In 2013, Townsend was nominated for an Ovation Award in the category of "Lead Actor in a Musical" for his role as Dan in the La Mirada Theatre for the Performing Arts production of Next to Normal.

 Personal life

 Townsend was married to Cheri Jones from September 15, 1990, to August 9, 2001.
-Together they had two daughters, Sierra and Skye, both entertainers, and a son, Isiah.
+They have three children, including Skye Townsend.